bheisler/criterion.rs/book/src/user_guide/profiling.md

 it produces the measured performance characteristics.
 Criterion.rs has several features to assist with profiling benchmarks.

+### Note on running benchmark executables directly

+Because of how Cargo passes certain command-line flags (see the FAQ for more details) when running benchmarks, Criterion.rs benchmark executables expect a `--bench` argument on their command line.
+Cargo adds this automatically, but when running the executables directly (eg. in a profiler) you will need to add the `--bench` argument.

 ### `--profile-time`

 Criterion.rs benchmark executables accept a `--profile-time <num_seconds>`